apilny2/Friends_LLM/README.md

 - **Pandas**

 ## Acknowledgements
-Inspired by Andrej Karpathy's work on character-level language models and the PyTorch documentation on Transformer models.
+Drawn by Andrej Karpathy's work on character-level language models.
+All I did was use his code for the Shakespeare dataset.

 ## Citation for data
 ```plaintext